Orange almond cupcakes, low carb, sugar-free, keto. YES!

 - Finally, add orange pulp and orange emulsion or extract, and mix on low (scrape down the sides of the bowl).

-- Put muffin tins containing filled cupcake liners into oven and bake for 25-35 minutes.
-Ovens vary so keep a close eye on them from the 20-minute mark.
+- Bake the cupcakes for 25-35 minutes.
+Ovens vary so keep a close eye on them from the 20-minute mark on.
 Turn muffin trays around in oven as needed to ensure even baking.
 Cupcakes are ready when firm to the touch, and a skewer or toothpick comes out clean.
 Remove muffin trays from oven and allow cupcakes to cool completely before frosting.